cyrille-artho/modbat/README.md

 *Check [LICENSE](LICENSE) for licensing conditions.*

-# Note: [Modbat has moved gitlab](https://gitlab.com/cartho/modbat)!
+# Note: [Modbat has moved to gitlab](https://gitlab.com/cartho/modbat)!
 This repo will remain as an archive.

 # Modbat: Model-based Tester